HOME > MANCHESTER PRIDE INVESTIGATION

 However, by February 2007, there was still no conclusion and I hadn't heard anything for a year.
 So I wrote again.

 I was put under pressure to discuss the whole thing on the telephone, rather than have anything in writing.
-However, eventually, I did receive an email in May 2007.
+But eventually I did receive an email in May 2007.
 This explained that the file was still missing and 'in the meantime' the Commission could only confirm its 'recollections of the case'.

 The Charity Commission promised to contact me when it found the file.
-But nearly three years later I am still waiting.
+But five years later I'm still waiting.
 If you think this sounds suspicious and unprofessional, I would agree with you.

 However, there was some result.
 Operation Fundraiser was told that the set-up had to be made clearer to the public and that it should account for the income gross and not net.
 Whether this had any bearing on Manchester Pride becoming a charity in its own right, I don't know.

-Over the years, crowd figures for the Saturday Pride parade and for attendance in the gay village itself have been hugely exaggerated.
-Sometimes by as much as 500% and to be fair this goes way back to 1999 and probably beyond.
+Over the years, crowd figures for the Saturday Pride parade and for attendance in the gay village itself have been exaggerated enormously.
+Sometimes by as much as 500% and to be fair this goes way back to 1999 and probably even further and is an issue with other events in Manchester too.

-These false figures have been sent out to the press, some sections of which published them apparently without any analysis or thought.
+These false figures have been sent out to the press, some sections of which publish them apparently without any analysis or thought.

 There are two possibilities...